wix-incubator/cli-apps/packages/contentful/README.md

 ## Integrate other CMS providers with Wix CMS

-Contentful on Wix server is running on Wix Velo.
+Contentful on Wix server is running on [Velo](https://dev.wix.com/docs/velo/articles/api-overview/introduction).
 In order to provide a reference as to how you can you create similar integrations with external CMS providers, we created a reference implementation of a Velo app that connects to Contentful.
 The code is available in the [velo-app-code](velo-app-code) folder of this repo, and the creation of external connections in Wix is described in the [external-connection-api service](velo-app-code/velo-code/backend/services/external-connection-api.js).